Back to Top

 Rydal Mount is where the famous poet William Wordsworth lived from 1813 till his death in 1850 and where he wrote many of his poems.
 The impressive house, which dates to the 16th century, is now owned by descendants of Wordsworth and retains the feel of a lived-in family home with a selection of the family’s prized possessions and portraits.
 It has been enlarged over the intervening centuries, including by Wordsworth himself.

 Wordsworth was also a keen landscape gardener and the beautiful 5-acre garden remains very much as he designed it, consisting of fell-side terraces, rock pools and an ancient mound.
 There are some wonderful views of surrounding hills and nearby Rydal Water.
 You can take an excellent guided tour of the house then wonder around other parts and the gardens yourself.
 There is a charge for access to the house and gardens with an adjacent tea room for refreshments and parking is free for visitors.
-Open daily, except Fridays, from February to December.
+Normally open daily, except Fridays and Saturdays, from February to December.
 Closed January.
 Admission fee applies, tea room, toilets and parking also available.

 A short distance back down the access lane is the historic Rydal Hall which is now a Christian conference centre with its own parking.
 You are free to wonder around the lovely gardens (donation box included) and there is a cafe, open daily all year.
 Further down the lane is St Mary’s Church which has a pleasant churchyard and behind that is Dora’s field which was owned by the Wordsworth’s and is a mass of daffodils and then bluebells in the spring.